Types of Avocados

 supply" of avocados on hand for guacamole.

-To freeze, mash the avocados with a fork.
-Add one teaspoon lime or
+To freeze, mash the avocados with a fork or your blender.
+Add some lime or lemon juice and mix well (this will prevent the flesh of the

 Avocado Nutrition Chart: